New Student Orientation

 At orientation program, you will be provided with information on your timetable, student handbook, attendance and course progress policies, student support services to assist you in the transition to life and study in your new environment in Australia.
 You will also be provided with information on legal services, emergency and health services, facilities and resources, and complaints and appeals processes.

-- Information about assessment information, course information and timetable
+- Information about assessments, course details and timetable

 - Overseas Student Health Cover for International students on student visas.